- Saturday June 02, 2018 1:00pm – Friday June 08, 2018 3:00pm

 The Premier Executive Management Course Designed Exclusively for Technology Leaders

 Managers in today’s competitive R&D marketplace rely on enhanced business skills to improve their company’s competitive edge.
-The Industrial Research Institute (IRI), in partnership with the Kellogg School of Management, specifically designed Shaping Innovation Leaders to meet the needs of demanding leadership roles in promising, mid-level managers in research, development and engineering.
+IRI, in partnership with the Kellogg School of Management, specifically designed Shaping Innovation Leaders to meet the needs of demanding leadership roles in promising, mid-level managers in research, development and engineering.
 The program’s curriculum is designed by Kellogg, in cooperation with senior R&D executives of IRI Member Organizations.

 Participants gain the skills, concepts, language, and tools they need to make more effective strategic decisions.

 - address the challenges of leadership and motivate and lead others

 - gain knowledge of general management through insights into marketing, finance, accounting, organization behavior and operations functions

 - develop their ability to analyze, formulate, and implement strategies

 - learn techniques for communicating with executives in other divisions

 - grasp the latest thinking and management tools used in the business environment